 COSIA clinical studies show that when brain breakers fail, the risk of depression and dementia increases.
 A living body that has been hit by overload will show various signs (symptoms), but it has been pointed out that if these are masked (no symptoms appear), the risk of sudden death increases along with the risk of mental illness. .

 As symbolized by the English word "karoshi" (death from overwork), it is said that only Japanese people die from overwork in developed countries.
 For this reason, Japan boasts the world's best results in fatigue research.

-As an example, we are the first in the world to find out that the true nature of fatigue felt during work and exercise is not physical fatigue, but brain fatigue associated with a decline in autonomic nervous function (lactic acid for muscle fatigue).
-The theory turns out to be wrong).
+As an example, we were the first in the world to discover that fatigue felt during work or exercise is not physical fatigue, but brain fatigue caused by a decline in autonomic nervous system function (the lactic acid theory of muscle fatigue). turned out to be erroneous).